-On February 16, 2024 the Company paid the previously declared Special Cash Dividend equal to \$ per share of common stock to shareholders of record on February 9, 2024.
+On February 16, 2024 the Company paid the previously declared Special Cash Dividend equal to \$3.00 per share of common stock to shareholders of record on February 9, March 28, 2024.
 The Special Cash Dividend was funded with cash on hand and borrowings under the 2021 ABL Facility.

-On February 20, 2024, the Company closed the previously announced registered underwritten public offering of shares of its common stock by the Sponsor.

-of these shares were sold to the public at the public offering price of \$ per share.
-The Company repurchased from the underwriters of the shares at a price per common share of approximately \$
+On February 20, 2024, the Company closed the previously announced registered underwritten public offering first of the Offerings, which included the sale of 18,400,000 shares of its common stock by the Sponsor.
+AIP.
+10,400,000 of these shares were sold to the public at the public offering price of \$16.50 per share.
+As previously noted, the Company repurchased from the underwriters 8,000,000 of the shares at a price per common share of approximately \$15.76, which is equal to the price paid by the underwriters to AIP.

-, which is equal to the price paid by the underwriters to the Sponsor.
-The Company funded the repurchase with borrowings under the 2021 ABL Facility.
-The Company did not sell any shares of common stock and did not receive any proceeds in connection with this offering.
-After the closing of the public offering and concurrent share repurchase, the Sponsor beneficially owns approximately per share of common stock, which equates to a rate of \$ per share of common stock on an annualized basis, payable on April 12, 2024 to shareholders of record on March 28, 2024.
+On March 15, 2024, the Sponsor.
+The Company funded closed the repurchase with borrowings under second of the 2021 ABL Facility.
+Offerings, which included the sale of 7,395,191 shares of the Company's common stock by AIP, at a public offering price of \$18.00 per share.
+The Company did not sell any shares of common stock and did not receive any proceeds from the Offerings.
+The Company incurred approximately \$1.4 million in connection with this offering.
+After offering costs during the closing three months ended April 30, 2024, which were included within Selling, general and administrative expenses in the Company's Condensed Unaudited Consolidated Statements of the public offering Income and concurrent share repurchase, the Sponsor beneficially owns approximately Comprehensive Income.

-% of REV Group's voting shares.
+17.7% of REV Group's voting shares.
+Note 16.
+Subsequent Events